-- Code-Numeral provides additional numeric types integer and natural isomorphic to types int and nat respectively.
-Type integer is mapped to target-language built-in integers; natural is implemented as abstract type over integer.
-Useful for code setups which involve e.g. indexing of target-language arrays.
-Part of HOL-Main. - Code-Target-Int implements type int by integer and thus by target-language built-in integers. - Code-Binary-Nat implements type nat using a binary rather than a linear representation, which yields a considerable speedup for computations.
+Part of HOL-Main.

+- Code-Target-Int implements type int by integer and thus by target-language built-in integers. - Code-Binary-Nat implements type nat using a binary rather than a linear representation, which yields a considerable speedup for computations.
 Pattern matching with 0 / Suc is eliminated by a preprocessor. - Code-Target-Nat implements type nat by integer and thus by target-language built-in integers.
-Pattern matching with 0 / Suc is eliminated by a preprocessor.

-- Code-Target-Numeral is a convenience theory containing both Code-Target-Nat and Code-Target-Int. - String provides an additional datatype String.literal which is isomorphic to strings; String.literals are mapped to target-language strings.
-Useful for code setups which involve e.g. printing (error) messages.
-Part of HOL-Main. - Code-Char represents HOL characters by character literals in target languages.
-Warning: This modifies adaptation in a non-conservative manner and thus should always be imported last in a theory header. - IArray provides a type 'a iarray isomorphic to lists but implemented by (effectively immutable) arrays in SML only.
+Pattern matching with 0 / Suc is eliminated by a pre-processor. - Code-Target-Numeral is a convenience theory containing both Code-Target-Nat and Code-Target-Int. - HOL-Library.
+IArray provides a type 'a iarray isomorphic to lists but implemented by (effectively immutable) arrays in SML only.